Aur3lienH/Neurocore/README.md

 ```python
 Y_val = net.FeedForward(X_val)
 ```
-## 5. Objective of this repo
+## 5. Objective of this repo 🎯

 The main of this repo is to make a deep learning library accessible to everybody which is a little bit aware of the subject.<br>
-Making it efficient under the hood and lightweight during inference by compiling specically for the computer the library is running on and the specific network.
+Making it *efficient* under the hood and **lightweight** during inference by **compiling specically for the computer** the library is running on and **the specific network**.
-This can have has side effect slightly better performance because of it's easier to retrieve the instructions
+Neurocore can have has side effect slightly *better performance* of small networks because of it's easier to retrieve the instructions

-## Challenges and Roadmap
+### 5.1 Challenges and Roadmap 🛣️

 - **Performance Optimization**
   - Dual-mode efficiency for CPU and GPU compilation